U.S. Route 301 in Georgia: Florida State Line to Jesup

-Throughout most of southern Georgia, US 301/SR 23 travels through forested wetlands with occasional farms, but almost always in close proximity to the CSX Nahunta Subdivision, a railroad line being used by Amtrak Silver Star and Silver Meteor trains on the west side of the road.
-Very few remotely populated areas can be found along this segment, among them Newell and later Winokur.
-Just north of the Cross Swamp Bridge, which is erroneously signed as being for Buffalo Creek, US 301 crosses the Charlton–Brantley County line, and the same rural swampland atmosphere continues, interrupted occasionally by farms and other residencies.
-A second northbound lane appears just before the road approaches Brantley County Road 77 (Jane Johns Road), but this is not a turn lane.
-Shortly after this intersection, a sign appears for the border of the Bachlott Community, but no evidence of such a community can be found until the road approaches the second intersection with CR 77 (Bachlott Church Road), the east side of which is paved and leads to a local church before becoming CR 89 and winding northeast into more farmland.
-US 301/SR 23 curves to the northeast to get further away from the railroad tracks after Taylor Bay Boulevard, but In Hickox, the road curves back towards the northwest as it briefly widens to accommodate left turn lanes for Brantley CR 79.
-However, before crossing this road, the right-of-way for a former segment begins on the southeast corner of this intersection and follows the existing road along the east side until it reaches the bridge over Buffalo Creek.
-The former section resumes after the bridge, and the road has right-turn lanes as it approaches a road named for the aforementioned creek.
-Somewhere north of Britt Still Road an unfinished frontage road can be found along the west side, approaching a trailer park and local church.
-Both sections end just after this mobile home community.
+Throughout most of southern Georgia, US 301/SR 23 travels through rural Charlton county then crosses the Charlton–Brantley County line.
+US 301/SR 23 curves to the northeast after Taylor Bay Boulevard.
+In Hickox, the road curves back towards the north as it briefly widens to accommodate left turn lanes for Brantley CR 79.
+Before crossing this road, the right-of-way for a former segment begins on the southeast corner of this intersection and follows the existing road along the east side until it reaches the bridge over Buffalo Creek.
+The former section resumes after the bridge, and the road has right-turn lanes as it approaches a road named for the creek.
+North of Britt Still Road an unfinished frontage road can be found along the west side, approaching a trailer park and local church.
+Both sections end after this mobile home community.